How are audiences positioned by texts?

 Texts construct intended audiences and reading positions through direct address, shared assumptions, authority signals and aesthetic conventions; Stuart Hall distinguishes dominant (accepting), negotiated (mixed) and resistant (oppositional) reading positions, all of which are legitimate critical postures grounded in textual evidence and reader standpoint.

-Markers reward Stuart Hall's terminology, the specific historical positioning, and a critical reading that engages the text rather than dismisses it.
+Markers reward Hall's terminology used precisely, the dominant position established before the resistant one, and a resistant reading that engages the text closely rather than dismissing it.

 Related dot points